 Determination and denial of paternity, recognition

-When a child is born during the marriage, the married partners automatically become the legal parents.
+When a child is born during a marriage or registered partnership, the married persons/registered partners automatically become the legal parents.
 Paternity may be denied by both the mother and the father, provided that the latter is not the biological father.
 If the denial is upheld, there will be consequences for the duty to support and for inheritance law.
 Retroactively speaking, the mother’s spouse has then never been the legal father.